-There were no restructuring-related expenses incurred in the three months ended March 31, 2024.
-On February 16, 2023, our Board of Directors determined to reduce the Company's remaining workforce from nine to three full-time employees.
-As a result, we incurred restructuring-related charges of \$1.0 million for the three months ended March 31, 2023.
+There were no restructuring-related expenses incurred in the three months ended June 30, 2024.
+In February 2023, our Board of Directors determined to reduce the Company's workforce at that time from nine to three full-time employees.
+We incurred restructuring-related charges of less than \$0.1 million for the three months ended June 30, 2023.
 Restructuring-related charges were comprised of one-time termination costs in connection with the reduction-in-workforce, including severance, benefits, and related costs.
-All restructuring-related expenses incurred and were paid in 2023.
+All restructuring-related expenses were incurred and paid in 2023.